Marty Cooper (musician): Early commercial success

 Cooper's first album in 1972, A Minute Of Your Time, was released on Andy Williams' Barnaby label.
 Cooper has said about the experience, "Ken Mansfield had done an album with Rick Cunha, my friend from the group Hearts & Flowers.
 Ken had just gotten his job at Barnaby.
 I showed him what I was doing and he gave me my opportunity to be a recording artist.
 He let me pick the songs and we produced the album together."
 Due to the commercial success and airplay from A Minute Of Your Time, Cooper was contacted by ad agencies to write, sing and produce music for TV and radio commercials.
 Clients during that time included Olympia Beer, Alhambra Water, and Crystal Water.

 The Shacklefords & Jack Nitzsche

 Cooper was close friends with Jack Nitzsche and partnered on several projects.
 Cooper co-wrote and produced Nitzsche's Lonely Surfer album of 1963.
 That same year Cooper teamed up with Lee Hazlewood, Gracia Nitzche, and Daniel Stone to form the group The Shacklefords.
+A cover of The Shacklefords' song The Biplane, Evermore by The Irish Rovers reached #50 in Canada.